andrewacashner/hearingfaithms/chapters/chapter-3.md

 > praises to God, saying, Glory be to God in the heights, and on the earth peace
 > to men of good will.
 [@LuisdeGranada:Xmas, para.
 24]
-^[**XXX**  full text elsewhere or original text here with page ]

-More important than these angelic voices to Fray Luis, however, is the voice of the newborn Christ himself.
-Fray Luis begins the sermon by directing his listeners' attention to the Christ-child, "weeping and trembling with cold in the stable."
+More important than these angelic voices to Fray Luis, however, is the voice of the newborn Christ himself, "weeping and trembling with cold in the stable."
 [@LuisdeGranada:Xmas, para.
 9]
-Fray Luis follows the exegetical tradition of reading Wisdom 7 as a Messianic prophecy, such that King Solomon's words about himself may be applied to his royal descendent, Christ: "I too am a mortal man like others, [...] and the first sound [*voz*] that I m ade was crying like other children, because not one of the kings had any different origin in their birth."
+Fray Luis follows the exegetical tradition of reading Wisdom 7 as a Messianic prophecy, such that King Solomon's words about himself may be applied to his royal descendent, Christ: "I too am a mortal man like others, [...] and the first sound [*voz*] that I made was crying like other children, because not one of the kings had any different origin in their birth."
 [@LuisdeGranada:Xmas, para.
 9; cf. @Lapide:Gospels19C, 670, on Lk.
 2:7]